-The Anglican Consultative Council - 1. welcomes and affirms the substance of the Joint Declaration on the Doctrine of Justification (JDDJ), signed by Lutherans and Roman Catholics in 1999; and - 2. recognizes that Anglicans have explored the doctrine of justification with both Lutherans and Roman Catholics; and - 3. recognizes that Anglicans and Lutherans share a common understanding of God's justifying grace, as the Helsinki Report stated that we are accounted righteous and are made righteous before God only by grace through faith because of the merits of our Lord and Saviour Jesus Christ, and not on account of our works or merits; and - recognizes that in 1986 the Anglican-Roman Catholic International Commission (ARCIC) produced a statement Salvation and the Church, which observed that our two Communions are agreed on the essential aspects of the doctrine of salvation and on the Church's role within it.
+The Anglican Consultative Council

+- 1. welcomes and affirms the substance of the Joint Declaration on the Doctrine of Justification (JDDJ), signed by Lutherans and Roman Catholics in 1999; and - 2. recognizes that Anglicans have explored the doctrine of justification with both Lutherans and Roman Catholics; and - 3. recognizes that Anglicans and Lutherans share a common understanding of God's justifying grace, as the Helsinki Report stated that we are accounted righteous and are made righteous before God only by grace through faith because of the merits of our Lord and Saviour Jesus Christ, and not on account of our works or merits; and - 4. recognizes that in 1986 the Anglican-Roman Catholic International Commission (ARCIC) produced a statement Salvation and the Church, which observed that our two Communions are agreed on the essential aspects of the doctrine of salvation and on the Church's role within it.

 In 2019 a 20th Anniversary Edition of the JDDJ was prepared and published.
 This includes the statements of affirmation by the ACC, the World Methodist Council and the World Communion of Reformed Churches.
 It is available in English, French, German, Spanish and Italian.

-These five World Communions (The Roman Catholic Church, The Lutheran World Federation, The World Methodist Council, The World Communion of Reformed Churches, and the Anglican Communion) are now committed to working together on the basis of the new reality established by their shared outlook.
-There are two particular assumptions which underlie this: first, that debate should always begin from a presupposition of essential unity, rather than difference; and second, to proceed on the basis of 'differentiating (or differentiated) consensus'.
+These five World Communions (the Roman Catholic Church, the Lutheran World Federation, the World Methodist Council, the World Communion of Reformed Churches and the Anglican Communion) are now committed to working together on the basis of the new reality established by their shared outlook.
+There are two particular assumptions which underlie this: first, that debate should always begin from a presupposition of essential unity, rather than difference; and second, that to proceed on the basis of 'differentiating (or differentiated) consensus'.
 This expresses the conviction that remaining differences need not be regarded as church-dividing, nor do we require one another to use the same language or adopt the same emphases.
 Thus we can hold together differing perspectives without requiring them to be reduced to a single perspective.
-The World Council of Churches Most Anglican Churches are members of the World Council of Churches (WCC).
-Building on its influential Lima document of 1982, Baptism, Eucharist and Ministry, then WCC has now published a further significant text on ecclesiology: The Church: Towards a Common Vision 2013 ACC-15 commended it to the Communion, with a study guide from IASCUFO.